How do I check task completion/progress?

 Insights are handy pieces of information, outlining at a glance how well your students are progressing with their task.
 Here, you can find out if any students are struggling with a section, or if some have completed sections that you can check out.

-Scroll down to view overall completion of the lesson for individual students in the Students' Progress box.
+Scroll down to view overall completion of the lesson for individual students in the Students' Progress section.

 Click on a student's name to see a breakdown of that individual student's results.